Steve Kabba: Sheffield United

-Grimsby could not compete with United's bid and this eventually saw him join the Blades in November 2002 for a fee of £250,000.
+Grimsby could not compete with United's bid and this eventually saw Kabba join the Blades in November 2002 for a fee of £250,000.
 In his first season his eleven goals in 33 games helped the team reach two domestic cup semi-finals and the First Division play-off final.
 Scoring a goal for United against rivals Leeds United.
 His good rapport with Grimsby fans was shattered when he goaded them seconds after scoring for United in their 4–1 victory at Blundell Park, this despite having received a warm reception by the home supporters.
 Kabba continued his good form under Neil Warnock and after this successful first season his career was interrupted by a sequence of leg injuries allowing him just one appearance as a substitute in over a year.
 He returned to fitness at the end of 2004–05 Championship season.

 Ultimately Kabba would appear less than 100 times in his five years at the club.
 During a clear out at Bramall Lane he was transfer listed on 22 December 2006 along with seven other players.
 He made only a handful of Premier League appearances for the Blades and his last appearance was as a substitute against West Ham United in November 2006.

 Watford

-His next move was to move back down south to sign for Watford, who like Sheffield United were struggling as Premier League newcomers.
+Kabba's next move was to move back down south to sign for Watford, who like Sheffield United were struggling as Premier League newcomers.
 He signed for an initial fee of £500,000 (which rose to £750,000) on 26 January 2007, signing a two-and-a-half-year contract.
-On 31 January 2007 he played his first Premier League match for Watford against Manchester United.
-On 2 February 2008 Kabba scored his first goal in nearly two years in a 3–0 league win over Wolverhampton Wanderers.
-On 11 July 2008 Kabba joined fellow Championship club Blackpool on loan until 1 January 2009.
+On 31 January 2007, he played his first Premier League match for Watford against Manchester United.
+On 2 February 2008, he scored his first goal in nearly two years in a 3–0 league win over Wolverhampton Wanderers.
+On 11 July 2008, Kabba joined fellow Championship club Blackpool on loan until 1 January 2009.
 After suffering an injury he finally made his debut for the club as a 90th-minute substitute on 16 August in a 1–1 draw away at Norwich City.
 At the end of his loan spell, on 31 December 2008 he returned to Watford.

 On 26 February 2009, Kabba joined League One side Oldham Athletic on loan until the end of the season.
 Two days later, he made his debut for the Latics in a 3–2 victory over Millwall.
 He was released by Watford at the end of the 2008/09 season.

 Brentford

 On 6 August 2009, Kabba signed for Brentford on a free transfer, after being released by Watford.

 In November 2009, Kabba signed for Burton Albion on loan, making his Brewers debut on 28 November away to Gillingham in the FA Cup.
-Kabba's loan was extended to the end of the season after scoring 3 goals in 4 League games in his initial spell.
+Kabba's loan was extended to the end of the season after scoring three goals in four League games in his initial spell.

 He was released by Brentford on 11 May 2010 along with three other players.